 Where I went

-I stayed at Montenegro Hostel 4U and can’t rave enough about this place especially when check-in consisted of a shot of homemade Rakija.
-This hostel prides themselves in bringing guests together and they do a great job about doing this by having nightly city activities and family style BBQ dinner for $5 EUR.
+Montenegro Hostel 4U – I can’t rave enough about this place.
+Especially as a solo travel accommodation option.
+Check-in consisted of a shot of homemade Rakija.
+This hostel prides themselves in bringing guests together and creating a solo travel community.
+They do a great job about doing this by having nightly city activities and family style BBQ dinners at reasonable budget prices.

 Tanjga is not only delicious but very budget friendly.
 A grilled chicken breast with a side of grilled veggies and rice was $5 euros ($5.60 dollars) and a steak with garlic topping, seasoned potatoes and sauces was only $7 euros ($7.80 dollars).